-Less than 2% of the population demonstrate the INFJ characteristics.
+Less than 2% of the population demonstrates the INFJ characteristics.
 Could you share the traits of the world’s rarest personality type?

 So if you have an INFJ personality type, you will exhibit the traits of Introversion, iNtuition, Feeling and Judging.
-Few people share this combination of traits, which is why it is the rarest personality type.
+Few people share this combination of personality traits, which is why INFJ is the rarest type.

 INFJs are also known as ‘The Advocate’ and have been described as emotionally intelligent and intuitive but also mysterious.